bowieshi/bowieshi/README.md

 ## Hi there 👋

-> **""I am quite interested about R&D high-performance, impactful and robust machine learning system which survives the real world.""**

 My name is **Shi Boao**.
 My English name is Bowie.
 I am currently a research assistant at Penn GRASP Lab.
 I am also a final year undergraduate majoring in **Computer Science** from The University of Hong Kong.

 I am contributing to **vllm-omni** project now.
-I am also starting working on agentic serving systems.
+I am also starting working on world model/agentic serving systems.

 My research interests lie in **General 3D/4D**, **Physical intelligence** and **Robotics**.
 I want to develop scalable perceptual and physical world modelling systems that can learn directly from large scale unconstrained video, arguably the most abundant and accessible form of real-world data.
 With this in hand, how can we enable robotics agent decision making training by simulation in scale.